 “God is not one of the things in the world, to be analyzed and compared with categories appropriate to the other things in the world.… Something we can understand and adequately account for in terms of our human categories is not God.
 And therefore, the deity of process thought who, in Whitehead’s words, ‘is not to be treated as an exception to all metaphysical principles’ but as ‘their chief exemplification’ is not the God of Christian faith.
 Transcendence that fits our categories has been domesticated” (p.
 10).

-On many topics, I remain a huge fan of Placher’s work (here and here), and I have quite a bit of sympathy for his concerns here.
+On many topics, I remain a huge fan of Placher’s work, especially his Narratives of a Vulnerable God, and I have quite a bit of sympathy for his concerns about transcendence.
 I agree that much of modern thinking about God went wrong.
 I’m inclined to agree that “transcendence that fits our categories has been domesticated.”
-And as his quote from Whitehead shows, I think process theists often write as if we could fit transcendence into our categories.
+And as his quote from Whitehead shows, I think process theists often write, unfortunately, as if we could fit transcendence into our categories.

-I don’t think this point gets emphasized enough by many process theists, which is why they understandably get accused of domesticating transcendence.
+Again, I don’t think this point gets emphasized enough by many process theists.
+Indeed, maybe they haven’t noticed, which is why they understandably get accused of domesticating transcendence.
 But one of my favorite process theists is Catherine Keller, who does emphasize the point consistently: “I have found that the apophatic infinity of a pre-modern mystical panentheism actually energizes the postmodern panentheism of open-ended process” (p.
 10).
 For her process thought is an acknowledgment of what she calls apophatic entanglement, “a full ontological relationalism [wherein] uncertainty, the apophatic, the unknowable [is] built into the elemental fabric of the universe” (p.
 14).

 The point is, however, in this sort of apophatically entangled process thinking, it is not simply God who must not be domesticated—it’s everything, concretely speaking, in the here-and-now, where God and our world continually engage us dialogically.

-And it seems to me that this is a point that Placher and other theists like him ultimately fail to honor.
+And it seems to me that this is a point that Placher (at least in Domestication) and other theists like him ultimately fail to honor.
 They do try to argue that their version of God’s transcendence in no way competes with or denies our “worldly” versions of transcendence, but I think their attempt ultimately fails.
 They end up denying any real transcendence to anything that isn’t God.

 Placher argues that, for example, Aquinas, Luther, and Calvin would say both, “X was the result of human decision, or natural force, or accident,” and “X was fully the result of God‘s will” (p.
 112, emphasis added).
 In other words, “the picture involves two quite different orders of causal efficacy, and, for Luther as for Aquinas and Calvin, it confuses everything if we think of God as an agent operating at the same level as other agents” (p.
 119).
 Placher and company think this allows them to deny that God ever coerces anybody or anything.
 “What God wills people [or other creatures] to do voluntarily, they indeed do voluntarily, but they did not do it in a way that challenges God’s control of all things” (p.
 125).

-This way of arguing has a long-standing pedigree among highly respected thinkers.
-(Herbert McCabe provides another notable example.)
+This way of arguing has a long-standing and current pedigree among highly respected thinkers.
+(Herbert McCabe provides another contemporary example.)
 Nevertheless, it strikes me as little more than a verbal slight-of-hand.